meaning of the cross when i survey the wondrous nace

 This is the only topic of scripture and the only phenomenon of scripture that can be said to be exclusively historical, fundamentally doctrinal, and that which is not removed from the revelation without completely destroying how it is conclusively demonstrated as true.
 Derived from this particular revelation are all of the doctrines we believe and entertain, not the other way around.
 The doctrines are not established as objectively true or false without the messianic oracular stream.
 We may believe doctrines, we may be able to supply reasoning and proof texts for them, but if they are not prophesied or come out of the implications of prophecy then our belief and devotion to them is no better than what ties people to any common anti-revelational, unrevealed religion.

-The doctrines are conclusions and tropes of the philosophy of the Christian religion.
-They are not its supreme significations, but this is only the demonstrated truth of a transcendent revelation.
-The single most important doctrine is “Jesus is Messiah.”
 This simple fact is the main one that the Patristics, the Catholic Church, the Protestant Church, and all the stripes in between have stumbled over (Isa 8:14; 1Pe 2:8).
-Not that they don’t believe Jesus is Messiah, but that Truth to them is not more important than tropes.
+Not that they don’t believe Jesus is Messiah, but that Truth to them is not more important and first in order to tropes that merely express Truth’s meaning.
 If this issue is honestly confronted, it can radically change one’s fundamental relationship with the faith and change one’s life, ala 1st century, not 21st.
 It remains indisputable that the direct or indirect teaching of the church is that faith motivation is driven by an assent to creeds, doctrinal and propositional truth, church authority, tradition or sensibility.
-By this, and for no other reason, the church being destroyed from within.
+By this, and for no other reason, the church is being destroyed from within because it refuses to cede control to the 1st century revelation of Messiah Jesus.

 Please go to the next page…